CyberZealot/wellbeing.io/README.md

 Consists of two Python scripts.

 ## Wellbeing.py
+The calculation for wellbeing utilities two .csv files, ensure at least one version of each is named with the year to be calculated.

+The purpose and details of each are covered below:

 ### YEAR_Data.csv
 The data as updated via the Data_Update.py, this formatted data is normalised and processed by the Wellbeing.py script.

 ### YEAR_Index_Output.csv
 The full data output is written to this .csv file.